Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Transport in free-space arrays

-We compare the transport dynamics by numerically integrating the Schr\"odinger equation on the truncated Hilbert space using either \cref{eq:H2_approx_simul} or \cref{eq:H2_approx_polaron}.
-We simulate transport in an array of $N=400$ atoms polarized perpendicularly to the array axis and with interatomic distance $d=\lambda_0/4$.
-We find no difference in the results when using \cref{eq:H2_approx_simul} or \cref{eq:H2_approx_polaron} [cf. empty squares and stars in Fig.~\ref{fig:Transport_1D_perpendicular}].
+We compare the transport dynamics by numerically integrating the Schrödinger equation on the truncated Hilbert space using either \cref{eq:H2_approx_simul} or \cref{eq:H2_approx_polaron}.
+We simulate transport in an array of $N=400$ atoms polarized perpendicularly to the array axis with an interatomic distance $d=\lambda_0/4$.
+We find no difference in the results when using \cref{eq:H2_approx_simul} or \cref{eq:H2_approx_polaron} [cf. empty squares and stars in Fig.~\ref{fig:Phonon_Hopping}(b,c)].